- The Palmer School’s master’s degree (MSLIS) is offered at:

 - Course syllabi reflect a wide array of electives.

-- Fellowships, Grants, Scholarships
+- See our listing of Fellowships, Grants, Scholarships

 - Personal enrichment or visiting students are welcome to take up to six credits.